Overview

 Optimization

 • At the heart of machine learning is the process of optimization — the search for model parameters (weights \(W\) and biases \(b\)) that minimize the loss function.
-The central framework of optimization in machine learning, particularly Gradient Descent, was first formalized in applied mathematics (Cauchy, 1847), later adapted into modern machine learning (Robbins & Monro, 1951).
+This framework, particularly Gradient Descent, was first formalized in applied mathematics (Cauchy, 1847), later adapted into modern machine learning (Robbins & Monro, 1951).

 • Without optimization, defining a loss function would be pointless, since the model would have no systematic way of improving its predictions.